Skip to content

 Now we’ve looked at how to be sustainable on a budget and how to make small but important changes to your home and your lifestyle.
 Now let’s look at how to continue that good work with more changes and improvements you can make directly to your home.

 The first thing to say is that you really don’t need to do all these things at once.
-Because let’s face it, it’s unreasonable to try.
+Because, let’s face it, it’s unreasonable to try.
 Money, time, and other practicalities need to be considered.

 So, make changes such as replacing windows and appliances for more energy-efficient and sustainable ones, as the need arises.
 And spend your money wisely.

-Firstly, when you’re buying new appliances, look for good energy ratings.
-This will reduce your power usage, which is good for the environment and your bank balance.
 Different countries use different rating systems, which can be confusing.
 So, check what the product’s energy rating really means and if any descriptions are vague, be suspicious.

 Make sure they’re of good quality, so they last.
 This may mean spending a bit more, but you will save money if you replace a washing machine once a decade, rather than every few years.
 So, look for long or lifetime guarantees, as this means the company is confident of the quality of their product.